cocos/cocos-docs/en/publish/publish-wechatgame.md

 - resources: resources in `assets://resources`
 - internal: resources in `internal://resources`

 If you need to upload the resource onto your server, configure the asset bundle where the resource is located as a remote bundle.
-Next, we'll cover exactly how to do it:
+Next, let's take a look at the specific operational steps:

 1. Rationalize the allocation of your resources, assigning folders that require modular management as asset bundles.
 2. Configure the asset bundle that needs to be uploaded as a remote bundle.

     ![](./publish-wechatgame/bundle_is_remote.png)

-3. If the main bundle needs to be configured as a remote one, it needs to be set in the build panel.
+3. If the main bundle needs to be configured as a remote one, you need to check **Main Bundle Is Remote** in the **Build** panel.
 4. When building, check the **MD5 Cache** in the **Build** panel.
 5. Set **Remote Server Address**, and then click **Build** button.
 6. When the build is complete, upload the **remote** folder in the mini game release package to the server.